foundersandcoders/coursebook/src/course/handbook/mentor-guidance.md

 You are ultimately responsible for timings, which will be up to date in the course schedule before your week.

 The clearer and sharper you are with timings, the happier everyone will be.
-Please try not to compromise timings during the week, e.g. shortening SGCs, since each part is important for different reasons.
+Please try not to compromise timings during the week, e.g. shortening or extending a session, since each part is important for different reasons.

 For any remote days: As Zoom host, you can broadcast messages (e.g. “Rooms closing in 60 seconds”), and close rooms - which starts the 60 second timer.